vircadia/vircadia-docs-sphinx/docs/source/host/server-setup/linux-server.md

 - **entity-server**: describes the location of each object in the domain
 - **messages-mixer**: passes messages between users in the domain

-These assignment clients use udp connections on a port number assigned by the operating system at launch (within [the ephemeral port range](https://en.wikipedia.org/wiki/Ephemeral_port))
+These assignment clients use UDP connections on a port number assigned by the operating system at launch (within [the ephemeral port range](https://en.wikipedia.org/wiki/Ephemeral_port)).

 ## Files